francoisgeorgy/BS2-Web/README.md

 The Chrome browser is highly recommended.

 This app has mainly be tested with Chrome on a MacBook pro running OS X 10.11.
-Some tests has been done with success with Chrome under Linux Mint 17.1.
+Some tests have been done with success with Chrome under Linux Mint 17.1.
 The application has never been tested under Windows.
-Any Windows feedback is welcomed.
+Any Windows feedback is very welcome.

 Still under active development.
 Feel free to log bugs/issues.
+This is a development I'm doing during my freetime.

 # Usage